brawer/cadaref-zurich/README.md

-3. **Thresholding:** In `workdir/thresholded`, the pipeline stores a thresholded (binarized) version of the rendered image as a tiled, multi-page, black-and-white TIFF image in [group 4 compression](https://en.wikipedia.org/wiki/Group_4_compression).
+3. **Thresholding:** In `workdir/thresholded`, the pipeline stores a thresholded (binarized) version of the rendered image as a tiled, multi-page, black-and-white TIFF image in [Group 4 compression](https://en.wikipedia.org/wiki/Group_4_compression).
 The pipeline chooses a suitable threshold for each page by means of the classic [Ōtsu method](https://en.wikipedia.org/wiki/Otsu%27s_method).
-However, the mutation plan archive contains a handful of very dark scans where the Ōtsu method did not perform well.
-The pipeline detects this case and applies a custom workaround to handle it.
+However, the Zürich mutation plan archive contains a handful of very dark scans where the Ōtsu method did not perform well.
+The pipeline detects this, and applies a custom workaround to handle it.

-4. **Map scale extraction:** The pipeline tries to find the map scale, such as `1:500`, that was often (but not always) printed on the historical map.
+4. **Map scale detection:** The pipeline tries to find the map scale, such as `1:500`, that was often (but not always) printed on the historical map.
 If no scale designation can be found on the page, the pipeline falls back to the other pages in the same mutation dossier because sometimes